Kimber 1911. Is it better than the Sig 1911?

 There will be something for everyone in both companies' lineups, no doubt about it, but there are going to be certain details that may send you to one or the other.
 Let's get into it.

-Kimber 1911 Range Has Class For Not Too Much Cash
+Kimber 1911.
+High Class For Not Too Much Cash

 Thing about the Kimber 1911 line is that Kimber pistols tend to have a serious dollop of class in their appearance.
 They clean up pretty darn good.
 The basic Two Tone line is a very handsome lineup of pistols indeed, and that continues all the way through to their custom shop guns.
 They don't really make a plain-Jane, GI spec model to speak of; they leave that to others.